Skip to main content

 }

 Congratulations, you're knee-deep in hash-based collection territory.
 A broken equals()/hashCode() will quietly trash those collections during cascade saves, dirty checking, and orphan removal, and the framework will keep smiling at you the whole time.
-Switching to List doesn't save you either: half the time the framework picked the data structure for you and you don't get to argue.

 "Wait, what about the sorted cousins?" (a brief detour into TreeSet's identity crisis)